Sarah-C/Windows_Bump_to_bent_normals/README.md

       AmbientName
             The filename of the **output** ambient occlusion map.

-      RayCount
-            Rays around a circle to be used to calcualte the nearest horizon.
+      RayCount   (Roughly 10 to 360, 90 is a good value) Rays cast equally angled around a circle to be used to calcualte the nearest horizon.
+If you specify 10, that's 360/10 = 36 degrees between per ray.
+More rays give a more accurate result but takes a lot longer.

-      RayLength
-            How many pixels to step when searching for the nearest horizon.
+      RayLength   (In pixels, so a 500px wide texture wouldn't need this higher than perhaps 100 to get close-by features, 4K would need around 500 or more)
+            The maximum number of pixels to examine away from the current point when searching for the nearest horizon.
+If you're processing a 4K texture, this needs to be scaled up accordingly as 40 pixel length may not reach important bumps in your heightmap.

-      RayStrength
+      RayStrength (0 to 100)
             How much influence a single ray has on the ambient occlusion.

     Example: